dib-lab/2020-paper-sourmash-gather/manuscript.md

 genomes compares well to bases covered by read mapping.**
-Plots for each of four metagenomes showing estimated k-mer overlap per genome, along with bases covered by read mapping.
+Plots for each of four metagenomes showing estimated k-mer overlap per genome, along with bases covered by read mapping, for the first 36 genomes in the minimum metagenome cover.
 The reference genomes are rank ordered along the X axis (as in the Y axis for Figure @fig:gather0), based on the largest number of hashes from the metagenome specific to that genome; hence the number of hashes classified for each genome (red circles) is monotonically decreasing.
 The Y axis shows estimated number of k-mers classified to this genome (red circles) or total number of bases in the reference covered by mapped reads (blue stars); the numbers have not been rescaled.
 Decreases in mapping (peaks in blue lines) occur for genomes which are not